denis-cohen/denis-cohen.github.io/research/bsap.md

 ---
 layout: page
 title: Between Strategy and Protest.
 How Policy Demand, Political Dissatisfaction and Strategic Incentives Matter for Far-Right Voting
 ---

+#### Between Strategy and Protest.
+How Policy Demand, Political Dissatisfaction and Strategic Incentives Matter for Far-Right Voting

 What attracts voters to far right parties?
 Emphasizing the repercussions of far right parties' past achievements on the mobilization of voters' electoral